ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: ChatIE

 \subsection{Multi-Turn QA framework for zero-shot IE}

-We decompose the IE task into two stages, each containing several turns of QA, which refer to the dialogue with ChatGPT.
-In the first stage, we aim to find out the existing types of entities, relations, or events in the sentence respectively in three tasks.
-In this way, we filter out the element types that do not exist to reduce the search space and computational complexity, conducing to extracting information.
+We introduce the two-stage framework.
+IE is decomposed into two stages, each containing several turns of QA, which refer to the dialogue with ChatGPT.
+In the first stage, we aim to find out the existing types of entities, relations, or events in the sentence.
+In this way, we filter out the element types that do not exist to reduce the search space and computational complexity.
 Then in the second stage, we further extract relevant information based on the element types extracted in the first stage as well as the corresponding task-specific scheme.
-The overview of our framework is shown in Figure \ref{fig:framework_illustration}, which we will describe in detail later.
+The overview of our framework is shown in Fig. \ref{fig:framework_illustration}, which we will describe in detail later.

-\textbf{Stage I:} For one sample, this stage generally includes only one turn of QA.
-In order to find the element types presented in the sentence, we first utilize the task-specific TypeQuesTemplates and the list of element types to construct the question.
+\textbf{Stage I:} In order to find the element types presented in the sentence, we use one turn of QA with the task-specific template and the list of element types to construct the question.
 Then we combine the question and sentence as input to ChatGPT.
 To facilitate answer extraction, we ask the system to reply in the list form.
-If the sentence does not contain any element types, the system will generate a response with \textsc{none} Token.
+If the sentence does not contain any element types, the system will generate a response of \textsc{none}.

-\textbf{Stage II:} This stage generally includes multiple QA turns.
-In advance, we design a series of specific ChainExtractionTemplates for element types according to the scheme of the task.
-The ChainExtractionTemplates define a chain of question templates and the length of the chain is usually one.
-But for complicated schemes such as complex-object value extraction in entity-relation triple extraction, the length of the chain is greater than one.
-At this point, the extraction of an element may depend on another previous element, so we call it chained templates.
-We perform multi turns QA in the order of previously extracted element types as well as the order of ChainExtractionTemplates.
-To generate a question, we need to retrieve the template with the element type and fill the corresponding slots if necessary.
+\textbf{Stage II:} This stage generally includes multiple QA turns to extract the element for each element type.
+In advance, we design a series of task-specific question templates for each element type.
+For complicated schemes such as complex object extraction\footnote{The complex object refers to an object with multiple attributes.} in entity-relation triple extraction, the length of the chain is greater than one.
+The extraction of an element may depend on previous elements, so we call it chained templates.
+We perform multi-turn QA in the order of previously extracted element types as well as the order of ChainExtractionTemplates.
+To generate a question, we need to retrieve the template according to the element type and fill the corresponding slots if necessary.
 Then we access ChatGPT and get a response.
 Finally, we compose structured information based on the elements extracted in each turn.
 Similarly, for the convenience of answer extraction, we ask the system to reply in table form.
-If nothing is extracted, the system will generate a response with \textsc{none} token.
+If nothing is extracted, the system will generate a response with \textsc{none}.